ZeroToWP

 Divi pricing ($89/year or $249 lifetime) includes the Divi theme, Divi Builder plugin (which works with any theme), Bloom email opt-in plugin, and Monarch social sharing plugin.
 The lifetime deal is genuinely good value if you plan to use it long-term.
 But I'd only recommend Divi if you (a) prioritize visual design above all else, (b) don't mind the performance trade-off, and (c) are comfortable being locked into the Divi ecosystem.
 For most people, I think Astra or Kadence with a page builder is a better balanced choice.

-9. flavor-flavor — Best Minimalist Blog Theme
+9. Twenty Twenty-Five — Best Default Block Theme

 How to Choose the Right WordPress Theme